 The husband is reluctant to carry out such a request, but eventually agrees.
 He wishes on the monkey’s paw for their son to be restored to life, and they both stay up that night, waiting and hoping.
 Then there comes a knock at the door, and Mrs White, identifying the figure at the door as Herbert, pleads with her husband to let him in.
 But as the thing at the door is frantically grappling with the door to gain entry, Mr White – terrified of the mangled reanimated ‘thing’ that he fears is trying to get inside the house – grabs the monkey’s paw and quickly makes his third and final wish.
 The noise at the door stops, and he opens the front door to find the road outside deserted.
 His wife utters a wail of despair.
 And that, in summary, is the end of the story.

-That pretty much sums up the plot of ‘The Monkey’s Paw’; on Thursday we’ll try to put together some words of analysis about this curious classic tale.
+That pretty much sums up the plot of ‘The Monkey’s Paw’; click here for our analysis of this classic story.

 Image: via Wikimedia Commons.